harlemtraveler/JavaScript-BookList-App/README.md

 ## Authors

-* **Timothy Keaveny** - *Initial work* - [MERN Social Media App](https://github.com/harlemtraveler/MERN-Social-Network)
+* **Timothy Keaveny** - *Initial work* - [JavaScript BookList App | No Frameworks](https://github.com/harlemtraveler/JavaScript-BookList-App)

-See also the list of [contributors](https://github.com/harlemtraveler/MERN-Social-Network/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/harlemtraveler/JavaScript-BookList-App/contributors) who participated in this project.

 ## License